Sola-Royal/Devops_projects/Awss3/README.md

 ##  __Creating lifecycle policies__
-_Navigate to the management section of the bucket_
+_Navigate to the management section of the bucket, also `The Aws version  has been updated`_

 __Click on `Create lifecycle rule`__
 ![.](./Img/7.jpg)